truvorskameikin/udp-discovery-cpp/README.md

   user_data - the string sent when broadcasting, shown next to peer's IP
 </pre>

-When the example program is run in *discoverable* mode it enters CLI mode waiting for user's commands.
-The commands are:
+When the example program is run in *discoverable* mode it enters CLI mode waiting for user's commands:
 <pre>
   > help
   commands are: help, user_data, exit